openxla/stablehlo/docs/spec.md

 ### Semantics

 Performs element-wise division of dividend `lhs` and divisor `rhs` tensors and produces a `result` tensor.
-For floating-point element types, it implements the `division` operation from IEEE-754 specification.
-For integer element types, it implements integer division truncating any fractional part.
-For n-bit integer types, division overflow (division by zero or division of $-2^{n-1}$ with $-1$) produces an implementation-defined value.
+Depending on the element type, does the following:

+  * For integers: integer division.
+  * For floats: `division` from IEEE-754.
+  * For complex numbers: complex division.

 ### Inputs